Scaling limits of critical FK-decorated random planar maps with $q=4$: Introduction

 A powerful approach to studying these maps comes from bijections due to Mullin \cite{mullin67} (for $q=0$), and Bernardi \cite{bernardi08} followed by Sheffield \cite{SheffieldScott2016QGAI} for general $q \ge 0$.
 These bijections encode (infinite) FK-decorated planar maps by (bi-infinite) words in a finite alphabet, interpreted as an inventory process of two item types (``hamburgers'' and ``cheeseburgers'' in the terminology of \cite{SheffieldScott2016QGAI}).
 The resulting word defines a (bi-infinite) two-dimensional lattice path, {which} encodes the geometry of the underlying planar map.

 In \cite{SheffieldScott2016QGAI}, Sheffield proved that these {non-Markovian} bi-infinite lattice paths, when rescaled by $n^{-1/2}$, converge to a correlated planar Brownian motion when $q<4$.
 Via the remarkable mating-of-trees theory \cite{DuplantierMillerSheffield}, this proves convergence of FK-decorated maps to $\gamma$-LQG surfaces decorated by $\mathrm{CLE}_{16/\gamma^2}$ in the {so-called} peanosphere topology.
-This is a powerful result in its own right, and an important step towards resolving the conjecture for conformally embedded maps, see for instance \cite{tutteLQG}.
+This is a powerful result in its own right, and an important step towards resolving the conjecture for conformally embedded maps, see e.g.~\cite{tutteLQG}.

 On the other hand, at the critical value $q=4$ the picture degenerates: the rescaled lattice path converges to a one-dimensional Brownian motion, leaving the conjectural connection to critical LQG ($\gamma=2$) and $\mathrm{CLE}_4$ unresolved.